mod_auth_oid

 AOID_LoginPath /aoid/login

-# The file presenting the login page is "login.shtml" located in the directory "/aoid".
+# The file, presenting the login page, has the name "login.shtml" and is located in the

 AOID_LoginSuffix .shtml